-In 2016 MSF teams around the world held 282,300 individual and group counseling sessions.
+In 2017 MSF teams around the world provided 306,300 individual mental health consultations and 49,800 group counseling sessions.

 MSF provides emergency medical aid in response to armed conflicts, natural disasters, famines, and epidemics.
 MSF doctors and nurses are often seen treating physical ailments: bandaging the war-wounded, rehydrating a cholera patient, performing an emergency Caesarean section.
 But for more than 20 years, MSF has also been caring for patients’ mental health.